d1618033/colossal/README.md

 # Caveats

-* You will need to import colossal before importing any module containing macros/templates.
+* You will need to register colossal before importing any module containing macros/templates.
 * In order to force rerendering of templates you will neeed to delete the appropriate `.pyc` file in the `__pycache__` folder.